digireg-id/nextgisweb_forest_violations/README.md

 License
 -------------
-This program is licensed under GNU GPL v2 or any later version
+This program is licensed under GNU GPL v2